5.5. Covariance of Dependent Random Variables

 Now the correlation is

-We now see that the positive linear association between \(X\) and \(Y\) are moderate.
+We now see that the positive linear association between \(X\) and \(Y\) are moderate in strength.

 5.5.3.
 Independence and Covariance